 Get the best VPN on the market with 3 months FREE (opens in new tab)

 Anyone with an ExpressVPN plan can use Threat Manager, but even without it, ExpressVPN is our highest-rated provider.
 With unrivalled streaming performance and top-notch privacy features, it's the perfect all-rounder.
-Every plan is covered by a 30-day money-back guarantee, and Tom's Guide readers can even claim 3 months FREE on the 12-month plan.
+Every plan is covered by a 30-day money-back guarantee, and Tom's Guide readers can even claim 3 months FREE on the 12-month plan (opens in new tab).
+For more deals from ExpressVPN, take a look at our ExpressVPN promo codes (opens in new tab).